BTC Earns Trinity Project Award for Northwestern University's Hogan Building

 In addition to the window rehabilitation, full perimeter sealant replacement, localized patch repairs, and stabilization for limestone panel supports were performed at the limestone facade panels.

-To see additional details about this project, please view the Project Profile.
+To see additional details about this project, visit our Projects page.